sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 );
 ```

 That statement might seem overly complex for finding the minimum length, but it works with an arbitrary number of routes.
 If, in the future, we decided to animate a third route on our map, we wouldn't have to change the code.
-The best way to understand the statement is to start in the middle and work out.
-The fragment
+The best way to understand the statement is to start in the middle and work outward.
+The fragment:

 ``` {.javascript .numberLines}
 routeAnimations.map(function(animation) {return animation.length})